-ANTH 606-3 Feminist Perspectives in Anthropology This course will survey and critique selected theoretical approaches and ethnographies to examine key areas of interest and debate in the field of feminist anthropology.
-This course will draw from the political ideology in feminism concerned with critical examination of gender relations and cross cultural anthropological study.
+ANTH 606-3 Feminist Perspectives in Anthropology This course surveys and critiques selected theoretical approaches and ethnographies to examine key areas of interest and debate in the field of feminist anthropology.
+This course draws from the political ideology in feminism concerned with critical examination of gender relations and cross-cultural anthropological study.